jupliger/jupliger/README.md

 ## Software Developer | Technology Enthusiast | Problem Solver

-I am a web developer with 4 years of experience in creating web applications.
+I am a developer with 4 years of experience in creating web applications.
 My passion for technology has led me to explore the world of programming, frameworks, and agile methodologies.
 I am a dedicated problem solver, always seeking efficient ways to turn ideas into functional code.